Where is Kudu Kaya to be found?

 The hiking trails take one through indigenous vegetation and gorges.
 Options are leisurely walks, 8 hour hiking trails, mountain and rock climbing as well as swimming in natural rock pools.

 It is quite an experience to walk under large Yellow Wood trees through the indigenous bush whilst continuously crossing the pristine mountain stream.

 There are also plenty easier leisure walks for the less energetic on farm tracks.
 The tracks are also ideally suited for mountain bikes.

 To ensure the privacy of our guests we do not allow "Day Visitors" on the farm.

 Farm Activities and Agri-tourism

-Petrus and Heléne are happy to show visitors (who are interested) around on the 230 ha farm and introduce them to the farm's activities.
-Visitors can see and / or participate in current activities, such as orange picking, potato and tobacco sorting and so forth.
-Ninety hectares are under irrigation, half being devoted to citrus and the remainder to tobacco, potatoes, wheat, lucerne etc.
+The staff can show visitors (who are interested) around on the 230 ha farm and introduce them to the farm's activities.
+Visitors can see and / or participate in current activities, such as orange picking.
+Ninety hectares are under irrigation, half being devoted to citrus.

 A large variety of birds, including Knysna Loerie's, can be observed on the farm and walking trails.